 Some New England leaders are concerned that, despite a high rate of educational attainment, the region retains too few college graduates-or at least fewer than it did in the past.
 In fact, migration patterns have changed little over time for this group.
-Still, the situation is more complex than it might appear.
+Still, the situation is more complex than it might appear they graduate, they more than offset the number of graduates who do leave, so the region comes out ahead for a given class.